MFG Lite - System DB and Login Implementation

 Responsibilities

-• Validate current session
+• Validate current session.

-• Store user globally
+• Store logged-in user globally.

-• Redirect unauthorized users
+• Redirect unauthorized users.

-• Handle role rendering
+• Handle module rendering.

-• Handle module rendering
+• Handle permission-based rendering.

 /components/auth-provider.tsx